rust-lang/rust/src/tools/rust-analyzer/docs/dev/setup.md

 # Setup Guide

-This guide gives a simplified opinionated setup for developers contributing to rust-analyzer.
+This guide gives a simplified opinionated setup for developers contributing to rust-analyzer using Visual Studio Code to make changes and Visual Studio Code Insiders to test those changes.
+This guide will assume you have Visual Studio Code and Visual Studio Code Insiders installed.

 ## Prerequisites

 Since rust-analyzer is a Rust project, you will need to install Rust.
 You can download and install the latest stable version of Rust [here](https://www.rust-lang.org/tools/install).

-You will also need Visual Studio Code and Visual Studio Code Insiders for this workflow.
-You can download and install Visual Studio Code [here](https://code.visualstudio.com/Download) and you can download and install Visual Studio Code Insiders [here](https://code.visualstudio.com/insiders/).

-You will also need to install the rust-analyzer extension for Visual Studio Code and Visual Studio Code Insiders.

-More information about Rust on Visual Studio Code can be found [here](https://code.visualstudio.com/docs/languages/rust)

 ## Step-by-Step Setup